-Authentic Engine helps technology companies and open source projects work through challenges related to sustainability, governance, participation, and leadership.
+Authentic Engine helps open source and free software projects work through challenges related to sustainability, governance, and participation.

-Our mission is to help communities and organizations prosper by developing authentic and wise contributors, effective governance structures, and sustainable business models.
+Our mission is to help communities and organizations prosper by developing authentic and wise contributors, effective governance structures, inclusive participation pathways, and sustainable business models.

 In 2015 Chrstie Koehler founded Authentic Engine after 15+ years building teams and creating technical products.
 As satisfying as working in tech was, Christie saw a better application for her unique combination of talent, education and experience: Teaching and coaching others how to build prosperous, resilient communities and organizations.

 Areas of Expertise

 We have 10+ years experience contributing to, building, and leading open source communities.
 We’ve worked with every kind of technology organization: startups, tiny non-profits, ad hoc groups, and well-established projects with corporate backing.
 We know good governance.
 And we know it’s not a one size fits all situation: Every community is unique and needs an approach to governance tailored for it according to its mission, history, demographics, and more.

 Whether you’re part of a fledgling open source community or a long-established project, we can help you realize the governance that help you reach your goals with an effective use of resources.

 Our work with free and open source software projects over the years has taught us that sustainability has become a major concern.
 Nearly all project leaders want a plan for making projects sustainable in the long-term and most of them struggle to develop and implement an appropriate one.
 We’re here to help.